genhealth/genhealth.github.io/README.md

 The `measure_disparity.py` script by default expects a CSV file as input.
 For convenience, we have included a demo CSV file which includes diabetes admission and treatment information in the `demo` directory:

-If custom columns are used, the script can be run with the following (optional) command line arguments:
+The script can be run with the following command line arguments:

 | Name                  | Description                                                                          | Expected Values                        | Example                                        |
 |-----------------------|--------------------------------------------------------------------------------------|----------------------------------------|------------------------------------------------|